-The Ministry of Industries implementing COMEX Resolution 016 requires a Conformity Certificate for products listed in the resolution.
-Each lot of processed food products to be imported must be certified to have been produced following the specific INEN standard.
-Importers are allowed alternatively to present a manufacturer data sheet (ficha técnica) that details product formula and the manufacturing process followed.
+The Ministry of Industries, in accordance with COMEX Resolution 016, requires a conformity certificate for products listed in the resolution.
+Each imported processed food products lot must be certified as produced according to the specific INEN standard.
+Importers are allowed alternatively to present a manufacturer data sheet (ficha técnica) that details product formula or the manufacturing process followed.
+Currently, an importer self-declaration is being accepted on a case-by-case basis.